-Chicago, IL: Every year, a large portion of immigrants work through a family-based immigration process in order to immigrate to the U.S. or adjust their status in the U.S. based on their familial relationship with a U.S. Citizen or a Permanent Resident.
-These familial relationships can be based on being an “Immediate Relative” of a U.S. Citizen or having another close relationship to a U.S. Citizen.
+Foreign nationals who have a immediate relationship with a U.S. Citizen or a Permanent Resident may be elegible to become apply for a green card via family-based immigration process to immigrate to the U.S. or adjust their status if they are already in the U.S. These familial relationships can be based on being an “Immediate Relative” of a U.S. Citizen or having another close relationship to a U.S. Citizen.
 Persons who also have a familial relationship with a Permanent Resident may be able to adjust their status through a family-based immigration status.
-“Immediate Relatives” refers to the parents, spouses, and children (who are unmarried and under 21 years of age) of a U.S. citizen.